 The overall methodology is presented in Fig. 2.
 The main goal of the first step was to use clustering analysis to identify the main current patterns in the Lesser Antilles during the period 2019-2020.
-The 30-day current patterns sequences leading to beachings were deduced based on beaching observations in Guadeloupe.
-An additional clustering analysis was conducted on these sequences

-105 to study the main patterns (orange box in Fig. 2).
-A decision tree classifier was built with the following input data: current patterns, 30-day sequences before beaching, satellite-based Sargassum abundance offshore Guadeloupe, surface currents from HYCOM (HYCOM GLBy0.08 version) and Mercator (PSY4V3R1 Mercator 1/12-degree 3D analysis).
-This decision support system was tested for the period of the year 2021.
-The performance scores were assessed for each decision day and three temporal uncertainty ranges around this day, respectively: +/-1 days, +/-2 days, +/-3 days.
+The 30 d current pattern sequences leading to beachings were deduced based on beaching observations in Guadeloupe.
+An additional clustering analysis was conducted on these sequences to study the main patterns (orange box in Fig. 2).
+A decision tree classifier was built with the following input data: current patterns, 30 d sequences before beaching, satellite-based Sargassum abundance offshore of Guadeloupe, and surface currents from HYCOM (HY-COM GLBy0.08 version) and Mercator (PSY4V3R1 Mercator 1/12° 3D analysis).
+This decision support system was tested for the year 2021.
+The performance scores were assessed for each decision day and three temporal uncertainty ranges around this day: $\pm 1, \pm 2, \pm 3 d$.

-110 2.1 HYCOM surface current dataset
+2.1 HYCOM surface current dataset

-Daily (12 UTC, i.e. Coordinated Universal Time) surface current components from the 41-layer Hybrid Coordinate Ocean Model (HYCOM) at 1/12-degree, global analysis (HYCOM GLBy0.08 version, available at: https://www.hycom.org/data/glby0pt08/expt-93pt0, last access: 17 January 2022), were examined.
-The HYCOM surface forcing including 10-m wind velocities are extracted from Climate Forecast System Version 2 (CFSv2).
-The Navy Coupled Ocean Data Assimilation (NCODA) system is used to

-- 115 assimilate available observational data: satellite altimeter sea surface height, satellite and in-situ sea surface temperature, temperature vertical profiles and salinity vertical profiles (Cummings, 2005; Cummings and Smedstad, 2013; Helber et al., 2013).
-The bathymetry used is the GEBCO8 (Becker et al., 2009) with 30 arc second of resolution.
-The HYCOM GLBy0.08 grid resolution is 0.08 degree in longitude and 0.04 degree in latitude.
-To perform the present study, the native HYCOM fields were first interpolated on the Mercator uniform lon/lat 0.08-degree grid with a bilinear method.
-Putman et al. (2018) and Johns et al. (2020) used a previous - 120 version of HYCOM model including uniform lon/lat 0.08° scale grid to successfully simulate Sargassum trajectories.
+Daily (12:00 UTC, i.e., Coordinated Universal Time) surface current components from the 41-layer Hybrid Coordinate Ocean Model (HYCOM), at 1/12° resolution, global analysis (HYCOM GLBy0.08 version, available at: https: //www.hycom.org/data/glby0pt08/expt-93pt0, last access: 17 January 2022), were examined.
+The HYCOM surface forcing including 10 m wind velocities is extracted from Climate Forecast System Version 2 (CFSv2).
+The Navy Coupled Ocean Data Assimilation (NCODA) system is used to assimilate available observational data: satellite altimeter sea surface height, satellite and in situ sea surface temperature, temperature vertical profiles, and salinity vertical profiles (Cummings, 2005; Cummings and Smedstad, 2013; Helber et al., 2013).
+The bathymetry used is the GEBCO8 (Becker et al., 2009) with 30 arcsec of resolution.
+The HYCOM GLBy0.08 grid resolution is 0.08 degree in longitude and 0.04° in latitude.
+To perform the present study, the native HYCOM fields were first interpolated on the Mercator uniform longlat 0.08° grid with a bilinear method.
+Putman et al. (2018) and Johns et al. (2020) used a previous version of HYCOM including uniform long-lat 0.08° scale grid to successfully simulate Sargassum trajectories.